 2. Morphy Richards Accents Traditional Kettle

-If you want to kit out your kitchen with matching small appliances, the Morphy Richards Accents range is probably on your radar.
+want to kit out your kitchen with matching small appliances, the Morphy Richards Accents range is probably on your radar.
 As well as the Accents Traditional Kettle on review here, the range also includes a mug tree, knife block and toaster among other items.

 As with the other products that make up range, the Accents Traditional Kettle comes in a variety of colours including white, black, cream, red and blue.
 Finding one to match your decor won’t be difficult.